rateldajer/UWECE-ProbReasAndRL/inference/sampling/index.md

 In practice, the probabilistic models that we use are often quite complex, and simple algorithms like variable elimination may be too slow for them.
 In fact, many interesting classes of models may not admit exact polynomial-time solutions at all, and for this reason, much research effort in machine learning is spent on developing algorithms that yield *approximate* solutions to the inference problem.
 This section begins our study of such algorithms.

+There exist **two main families of approximate algorithms**:
+- *sampling* methods:
+    - these produce answers by repeatedly generating random numbers from a distribution of interest
+- *variational* methods:
-There exist two main families of approximate algorithms: *variational* methods{% include sidenote.html id="note-variational" note="Variational inference methods take their name from the *calculus of variations*, which deals with optimizing functions that take other functions as arguments." %}, which formulate inference as an optimization problem, as well as *sampling* methods, which produce answers by repeatedly generating random numbers from a distribution of interest.
+    - these methods take their name from the *calculus of variations*, which deals with optimizing functions that take other functions as arguments
+    - these formulate inference as an optimization problem

-Sampling methods can be used to perform both marginal and MAP inference queries; in addition, they can compute various interesting quantities, such as expectations $$\E[f(X)]$$ of random variables distributed according to a given probabilistic model.
-Sampling methods have historically been the main way of performing approximate inference, although over the past 15 years variational methods have emerged as viable (and often superior) alternatives.
+Sampling methods can be used to perform both **marginal and MAP inference queries**.
+They can also be used to **compute expectations $$\E[f(X)]$$ of random variables** distributed according to a given probabilistic model and other interetesting quantities. {% include sidenote.html id="sdid" note="Sampling methods have historically been the main way of performing approximate inference, although over the past 15 years variational methods have emerged as viable (and often superior) alternatives."
+ %}

 ## Sampling from a probability distribution

 As a warm-up, let's think for a minute how we might sample from a multinomial distribution with $$k$$ possible outcomes and associated probabilities $$\theta_1, \dotsc, \theta_k$$.

 Sampling, in general, is not an easy problem.
-Our computers can only generate samples from very simple distributions{% include sidenote.html id="note-pseudorandom" note="Even those samples are not truly random.
+Computers **can only generate samples from very simple distributions**{% include sidenote.html id="note-pseudorandom" note="Even those samples are not truly random.
 They are actually taken from a deterministic sequence whose statistical properties (e.g. running averages) are indistinguishable from a truly random one.
-We call such sequences *pseudorandom*." %}, such as the uniform distribution over $$[0,1]$$.
-All sampling techniques involve calling some kind of simple subroutine multiple times in a clever way.
+We call such sequences **pseudorandom**." %}, **such as the uniform distribution over $$[0,1]$$**.
+All sampling techniques involve *calling some kind of simple subroutine multiple times in a clever way*.

 In our case, we may reduce sampling from a multinomial variable to sampling a single uniform variable by subdividing a unit interval into $$k$$ regions with region $$i$$ having size $$\theta_i$$.
 We then sample uniformly from $$[0,1]$$ and return the value of the region in which our sample falls.
 {% include maincolumn_img.html src="assets/img/multinomial-sampling.png" caption="Reducing sampling from a multinomial distribution to sampling a uniform distribution in [0,1]." %}